Vincent Hanna

-This is also the name of a character played by Al Pacino in the 1995 film, Heat.

-Vincent Leo Martin Hanna (9 August 1939 – 22 July 1997) was a Northern Irish television journalist famed for his coverage of United Kingdom by-elections.
+Vincent Leo Martin Hanna (9 August 1939 – 22 July 1997) was a Northern Irish television journalist known for his coverage of United Kingdom by-elections.

-Early life
+Early life and education

 Hanna was from a Northern Ireland Catholic background and was born in Belfast.
-His father, Frank, was a prominent solicitor and a member of the Stormont Parliament.
+His father, Frank, was a prominent solicitor and a member of the House of Commons of Northern Ireland, the lower house of the Parliament of Northern Ireland at Stormont.
 All five of Frank's children would also become lawyers.
-Hanna had a distinguished education which included Trinity College, Dublin, the Queen's University of Belfast, Harvard University and the London School of Economics.
+Hanna was educated at Trinity College, Dublin, The Queen's University of Belfast, Harvard University and the London School of Economics.
 In 1965, he was admitted as a solicitor and worked for the family legal practice in industrial injuries and civil rights cases.
 He moved to London in 1970.

 Journalism

 Hanna's freelance journalism was noticed by The Sunday Times editor Harold Evans, who offered him a job as an industrial relations correspondent.
 He embraced his new career with an enthusiasm that irritated some of his less committed colleagues.
 He was recruited by the BBC Current Affairs department in 1973 and became well known for his Newsnight coverage of by-elections.
 Fellow journalist Andrew Marr said his filmed reports were "a new kind of political reporting, much copied and never rivalled, which ended forever the era when parliamentary by-elections were obscure and largely unreported contests".
 His third campaign was spent doggedly pursuing candidates with difficult questions.
 Very few escaped unscathed.
 At Darlington in March 1983, Hanna's broadcasts helped to destroy the campaign of SDP candidate Tony Cook, who had been the early favourite to win.

 In 1984, Hanna's impartiality came into question when he failed to disguise his support for tactical voting in some reports on the Chesterfield by-election of that year.
 The Labour candidate, Tony Benn, accused him of acting as the SDP candidate.
 During the Greenwich by-election of February 1987, he publicly accused Angela Rumbold, a Conservative Minister, of being a liar.
 Rumbold had cross-examined him over the alleged impartiality of a public opinion poll which showed the SDP candidate closing on the Labour candidate.